VanduynslagerYves/VideoFeedWebAppV2/README.md

 # Technical Summary
 ## Architecture Overview
 The system is designed for real-time camera feed processing and delivery, using a broker/relay (SocketServer) to decouple internal processing from external clients.
-The architecture consists of three main components:
+The system uses a dual SocketServer approach for real-time camera streaming.
+The architecture consists of four main components:
 - Processor:
 Runs on the internal network, manages camera workers, processes video streams, and sends frames to the SocketServer.
--	SocketServer:
+-	SocketServer (internal):
+Preferred for all communication when the frontend and Processor are on th e same network, minimizing latency and cloud data transfer costs.
-Hosted with the Processor and in the cloud, acts as a broker and fallback for real-time communication.
+Acts as a broker for real-time communication.
 It relays frames and control messages between the Processor and frontend clients.
+- SocketServer (remote/cloud):
+Acts as a fallback when the frontend is outside the internal network, ensuring connectivity accross NAT/firewalls.
 -	Frontend (Angular):
 Connects to the SocketServer to receive video frames and send control commands.
 ## Key Challenges & Solutions